-Tracking metrics are based on Stories and assigned Story Point values.

-Tracking metrics are based on Story counts (any provided Points are not considered).
+Use Story Points Tracking metrics are based on Stories and assigned Story Point values.
+Use number of Stories Tracking metrics are based on Story counts (any provided Points are not considered).

 Release Health

 The following information is contained in the Health section on the TRACKING perspective: